firebase/extensions/firestore-translate-text/README.md

 Common practice is to install multiple versions of the extension but with different configuration.

 There is currently no limit on how many times the extensions can be reinstalled.

-As this configuration always ends in a wildcard based on the following [documentation](https://cloud.google.com/functions/docs/calling/cloud-firestore#specifying_the_document_path)
-To use sub collections paths is is advised to simply added the the collection path as collection/subcollection/...etc
 #### Additional setup

 Before installing this extension, make sure that you've [set up a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) in your Firebase project.